- Instructions for Form 1040-NR-EZ - Introductory Material

 If you do not want your refund directly deposited to your account, do not check the box on line 23a.
 Draw a line through the boxes on lines 23b and 23d.
 We will send you a check instead.

 Do not request a deposit of any part of your refund to an account that is not in your name.
 Although you may owe your tax return preparer a fee for preparing your return, do not have any part of your refund deposited into the preparer's account to pay the fee.

-The number of direct deposits to a single account or prepaid debit card is limited to three a year.
+The number of refunds that can be directly deposited to a single account or prepaid debit card is limited to three a year.
 After this limit is reached, paper checks will be sent instead.
-Learn more at www.irs.gov/Individuals/Direct-Deposit-Limits.
+Learn more at IRS.gov/DepositLimits.